-A user from a mobile carrier or a modern residential ISP reports your site won’t load — connection times out at TCP level.
+A user from a mobile carrier or a modern residential ISP reports your site won’t load — the connection times out at the TCP level.
 You test from your laptop on cable internet and it loads instantly.
-The difference is IPv6: mobile carriers (T-Mobile, Verizon Wireless, Vodafone, many APAC carriers) deliver IPv6-only or IPv6-preferred connectivity, and Happy Eyeballs in the browser tries the AAAA record first.
-If your AAAA points to a dead host, doesn’t exist at all on a CDN-fronted setup that expects it, or your origin’s firewall drops IPv6 packets, that user waits the full TCP timeout (often 75-120s) before maybe falling back to IPv4 — by which time they’ve closed the tab.
+The difference is IPv6: mobile carriers (T-Mobile, Verizon Wireless, Vodafone, many APAC carriers) deliver IPv6-only or IPv6-preferred connectivity, and the browser’s Happy Eyeballs algorithm tries the AAAA record first.
+If your AAAA points to a dead host, exists where a CDN-fronted setup never expected one, or your origin’s firewall drops IPv6 packets, that user waits the full TCP timeout (often 75-120s) before maybe falling back to IPv4 — by which time they have closed the tab.
 This is invisible to most monitoring because IPv4 health checks pass.

 Common causes